 The Global Hepatitis Programme is WHO's dedicated unit for responding to the viral hepatitis epidemic.
 The unit sits within the Department of HIV/AIDS and works to spearhead evidence-based, normative policy support to Member States in the scale up of hepatitis prevention, testing, treatment and care services.
 It aims to ensure a comprehensive and sustainable response to viral hepatitis with particular focus on low- and middle-income countries.

 What we do

 The Global Hepatitis Programme provides evidence-based, normative and policy support to Member States in scaling up hepatitis prevention, testing, treatment and care services to enable a comprehensive and sustainable response to viral hepatitis in developing countries.

 Where we work

 The Global Hepatitis Programme is located in WHO headquarters in Geneva, working in close cooperation with other departments.
 It also coordinates WHO's hepatitis activities conducted through units at regional and country offices.
-All of WHO's six regional advisers for HIV cover hepatitis work.

 Our guiding policies and strategies

 Viral hepatitis B and C is a leading infectious killer, yet the majority of global leaders and the public remain unaware.
 Viral hepatitis B and C affect 325 million people worldwide, leading to about 1.4 million deaths a year.
 It is the second major killer infectious disease after tuberculosis, and 9 times more people are infected with hepatitis than HIV.
 Deaths from hepatitis have been increasing over the past 2 decades, which points to a lack of global awareness and action, including among top decision-makers.